 Be sure to check for wear in the aluminum caps.
-New caps measure .380″ ID so its better to drill them to 13/32″ and loctite (red) in a sleeve of .375″ ID .015″ wall K&S brass tubing (available at hobby shops).
+New caps measure .380″ ID so its better to drill them to 13/32″ and loctite (red) in a sleeve of .378″ ID .015″ wall K&S brass tubing (available at hobby shops).
 The damper rod shaft should measure .375″.
 Clearance must be tight or you won’t have enough rebound damping.

 To improve rebound damping.
 Place the damping cup on a socket.
-Tap carefully with a hammer and a tapered carpenter plumb bob to swell the open end to .678″ (.680″ max and .685″ is too stiff).
+Tap carefully with a hammer and a tapered carpenter plumb bob to swell the open end to .677 – .678″ (.680″ or more will be too stiff).
+If you over expand the cup then you must shrink it back down.
 The inside of the damper tubes should measure approx .690″ max.

 If you already have 1/4″ holes in the conical section then you won’t have compression damping and that is fine.
 But if you want compression damping then silver solder a couple brass plugs into the holes.
 Be careful not to insert the plugs so deep that they interfere with the damper rod cups (they must not protrude on the inside).
-Smooth them off (they must not protrude outward more than the largest diameter of the conical section) and drill only one of the plugs with a 1/16″ to 1/8″ drill bit as mentioned above (see below).
+Smooth them off (they must not protrude outward more than the largest diameter of the conical section) and drill only one of the plugs with a 1/16″ to 1/8″ drill bit as mentioned above (see image below).

 To avoid leaks, open the ID of the fiber washer that locates at the bottom of the damper tube to .655″ Drop the washer in place at the bottom of the alum slider.

 Place a 5/8” OD x ½” ID x 1/16” Oring on the bottom of the damper tube.
 You must have the fiber washer installed in the slider as described above to avoid crushing the Oring.